Robert McKay (American football): Harvard

-Later years
+Later life

 After graduating from Harvard in 1911, McKay moved to Seattle and then operated a sheep ranch in Montana.
 During World War I, he was commander of the 305th Infantry Machine Gun Company (nicknamed "Death") of New York's 77th Division.
 After the war, he worked as an investment banker before retiring in 1937.
 McKay was associated for a time with the North American Company.
 He also served in the military during World War II, reaching the rank of colonel.

 McKay was married twice.
 In August 1923, he was married at Garrison, New York, to Virginia Osborn Sanger, the daughter of Henry Fairfield Osborn, president of the American Museum of Natural History.
 His first wife died in 1955.
 In January 1957, McKay was married to Alexandra Emery Moore of Muttontown, New York, in a ceremony at the bride's winter home near Monticello, Florida.
 McKay died at his home in Syosset, New York in November 1958 at age 71.